zef-dev/convoworks-wp/readme.txt

 == Changelog ==

+= 0.22.7 =
+* Some dependencies are now scoped with php-scoper
+* Move `global $wpdb` out of classes and use it as parameter
+* `$wpdb` is now available for evaluation within the WPDB element

 = 0.22.6 =
 * Added WPDB Element, allowing users to directly manipulate WordPress database tables
 * Added Insert WP User Element